 West Green, MSOT, OTR/L

 West Green is a Master level Occupational Therapist and our Chief Services Officer.
 He has an educational background in Public Health and safety, Education, and human behaviors.
 West has over 12 years of experience working with children and young adults in settings such as: inpatient/outpatient settings, orthopedics, home, school, and teletherapy-based intervention.
 He is an Early Intervention Specialist and an Abnormal Developmental Interventionist, ages 0-21.
 West practices a pragmatic sensory-motor/integration approach to behavioral modification.
 He heavily focuses on environmental modifications, adaptive devices, and custom therapeutic equipment as his specialty.
 West is highly trained and skilled in ADA compliance and safe-home inspection, and designing and implementing home environment modifications for clients with a variety of needs and functional levels.
 West is Certified in The Otago Exercise Program: Falls Prevention Training by UNC Chapel Hill, DHHS, and the CDC.
+West also has over 17 years of experience in contracting and construction management.

 Stephanie Burns, MSOT, OTR/L